devuri/my-members-only/readme.txt

 ★★★★★
 > Superb “Plugin is Superb! exactly what I wanted thanks - [zala5958](https://wordpress.org/support/users/zala5958/)

+=  Built-In Protected Members Only Content =

+What is Members Only Content, Members Only content allows you to create special content that only your members can see.

+> all post in the members-only content area is protected.

+Only if a user is logged in they will be able to access, the default access level is a subscriber for all content in the "members-only content" section.

+> members-only content does not affect shortcode content restrictions, this feature allows for full content protection.

 = New in 4.5 =
 * Present Users who are not logged in with a link to "Register or Login Here",